Cost Performance Index (CPI): What It Is and How to Calculate It

 CPI = EV / AC

-First, you should calculate earned value (EV) and determine the actual cost (AC).
+CPI in project management is the ratio between earned value (EV) and actual cost (AC).

-Actual cost (AC)the amount of money spent on the project work to a point in time
+The actual cost metric shows how much money you have spent on project work to a certain point in time.

 💡 Plaky Pro Tip

-CPI is similar to cost variance (CV), which uses the same variables but subtracts them instead of dividing them.
-To learn more about CV, with examples, read this guide:
+CPI is similar to cost variance (CV), as they both calculate the difference between the expected and actual project costs.
+To learn more about CV through examples, read this guide:

-The value of CPI is also one of the metrics we use to calculate the estimate at completion (EAC) for our project.
+While CPI is a useful enough metric in its own right, it’s also used as a variable for calculating other metrics.
+For example, we can use CPI to calculate the estimate at completion (EAC) for our project.

-Estimate at completion (EAC) is the forecast of the project budget at its completion that we calculate while the project is in progress.
+EAC is the forecast of the project budget at its completion calculated while the project is still in progress.

 Cost performance index (CPI) examples